pippim/pippim.github.io/programs/tim-ta.md

 > NOTE: Some Multi-timer features such as locking the screen
 > cannot be done from a web browser.

-As of April 14, 2022 these features have been developed:
+As of April 28, 2022, these features have been developed:

-- Three Sound files are saved to local storage.
+- Sound files are saved to local storage.
 This saves bandwidth when they are played.

-As a four day week-end starts on April 15, 2022, lots of development should occur!
+- Configuration, Projects, Tasks and Run Timers tables / forms are complete.
+- Work has begun on advanced window alert/prompt system.
+It should take 2 weeks to complete.

 ---